Meditation Classes In Sydney

 Mindful meditation

 In mindfulness meditation, you pay attention to your thoughts as they pass through your mind.
 You don’t judge the thoughts or become involved with them.
-You simply observe and take note of any patterns.
+You simply observe and note any patterns.
 This practice combines concentration with awareness.
-This type of meditation helps you to focus on an object or your breath while you observe any bodily sensations, thoughts, or feelings.
+This type of meditation helps you focus on an object or your breath while you observe any bodily sensations, thoughts, or feelings.

 2. Spiritual meditation